hmziqrs/hmziqrs/README.md

 ### Hi there 👋 ![](https://visitor-badge.glitch.me/badge?page_id=hmziqrs.hmziqrs)

-## I'm Hamza from Karachi Pakistan, I am a full-stack engineer with 7+ years of experience.
+## I'm Hamza a full-stack engineer with 7+ years of experience.

 ### About me

-- I solve complex problems, automate repetitive work and build software.
+- I solve complex problems, automate repetitive work, and build software.
-- I mostly use Rust, Flutter, ReactJS, NextJS, NodeJS, and PosgtreSQL.
+- I mostly use Rust, Flutter, ReactJS, NextJS, NodeJS, and PostgreSQL.
-- Currently, I am working on a few projects, open source blog, and a few other things.
+- I am currently working on a few projects, open source blog, and other things.
 - Check out my <a href="https://hackerhgl-cv.web.app" target="_blank">resume on web</a>.

 ### Find me @hmziqrs